aeternity/aepp-prototypes/base-aepp/identity-management.md

 ![5.1 - ID Manager - Internal Transfer.jpg](screens/5.1-id_manager-internal_transfer.jpg)

 The user can make internal transactions here.
 In the upper area the user can add an amount of AE Tokens.
 ‘Transfer from’ shows the identity where the transfer is coming from.
-‘Transfer to’ shows the identity which will receive the transaction.
+‘Transfer to’ shows the identity which will receive the tokens transfer.

 ---